developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

  * Perform persistence and/or other desired staging tasks

-This guide contains all information necessary for adding these capabilities to an EMM management console.
+This guide contains all information necessary for adding these capabilities to an EMM management console through the Zebra [Staging API Service](../api).

 -----